Filtered Fukaya categories: Preliminaries

-We can now introduce the notion of consistency for system of ends: a system of ends $s$ on $\vec{L}$ is said to be consistent if it extends smoothly to a map $\overline{s}$ on $\overline{\lambda^{d+1}_U(\vec{L})}$.
-Note that the fact that our trees are labelled is not of central importance for the notion of consistency.
-In particular, the following result can be proved by constructing an explicit system of ends as in \cite{Charest2012SourceComplexes}. \begin{lem} Consistent choices of system of ends exist. \end{lem} \begin{proof} An example is constructed in \cite[Section 1.3]{Charest2012SourceComplexes}. \end{proof}
+\begin{defn} A system of ends $s$ on $\vec{L}$ is said to be consistent if it extends smoothly to a map $\overline{s}$ on $\overline{\lambda^{d+1}_U(\vec{L})}$. \end{defn} Note that the fact that our trees are labelled is not of central importance for the notion of consistency.
+In particular, the following result can be proved by constructing an explicit system of ends as in \cite{Charest2012SourceComplexes}. \begin{lem} Universal choices of consistent system of ends exist. \end{lem} \begin{proof} An example is constructed in \cite[Section 1.3]{Charest2012SourceComplexes}. \end{proof}